neulab/explainaboard_client/docs/python_api/evaluate_using_custom_dataset.md

  `tsv` (e.g., [`dataset.tsv`](../example/data/machine_translation/dataset.tsv))
   and
   `text` (e.g., [`system_output.txt`](../example/data/machine_translation/system_output.txt))
-  accordingly, then perform
-following commands to evaluate your systems
+  accordingly.
+You can then use the following code to evaluate your system

 ```python
 import os